-I’ve been dragging food related pictures into a couple of my posts recently (like this and this) By now, you must have suspected I have a sweet spot for foods especially sinfully mouth-watering cuisine.
+I’ve been dragging food-related pictures into a couple of my posts recently.
+By now, you must have suspected I have a sweet spot for foods, especially sinfully mouth-watering cuisine.
 Well, you can’t really blame me.
 Growing up in a country famous for its multicultural cuisine, it’s hard not to be a fussy eater.

 There I go again, ranting about food in when I’m supposed to be mindful of what I’m writing.